1) Dr. Carlos Lima (Portugal)

 male subjects (18-55 years of age) with complete thoracic injuries

-sustained 6-32 months previously who received OEC transplants are being
+sustained 6-32 months previously who received OEC transplants were

 compared to three individuals who did not have the transplants.
 These